-We take academic misconduct very seriously in STAT 1350.
-If you are suspected of behaving dishonestly during an exam (e.g., working with other students during the exam, allowing another student to copy your exam answers or copying answers from another student, sharing exam answers with peers, enlisting someone else to take exams for you) or when completing any other required course assignment (such as by doing another student's work, copying work that was completed by other individuals or other students, or letting another student copy your work), this is grounds for us to file a COAM report, and this may result in a failing grade in this course or an even more severe penalty.
-It's not worth it to cheat!
+Academic integrity is taken very seriously in STAT 1350.
+If you are suspected of behaving dishonestly when completing any course assignment (e.g., doing another student's work, copying work that was completed by others, letting another student copy your work) or when completing an exam (e.g., working with other students during the exam, allowing another student to copy your exam answers or copying answers from another student, sharing exam answers with peers, enlisting someone else to take exams for you, using unauthorized resources), this is grounds for us to file a COAM report, and this may result in a failing grade in this course or an even more severe penalty.
+It's not worth it to behave in a dishonest manner.
 If you need to earn a particular grade and are struggling, talk to us.
-We can help.
+We can help, and we want to help.
 If you have any questions about the above policy or what constitutes academic misconduct in this course, please contact Dr. Everson.